How to Apologize to Someone You Hurt?

 6. Promise that you won’t repeat it

-When you’re saying sorry or apologizing, you’re giving an assurance that you won’t repeat it.
+When you’re saying sorry or apologizing to someone you’ve hurt, you’re giving an assurance that you won’t repeat it.

 So, along with saying sorry, make sure you express this as well.
-This assurance shows that you care about your partner and don’t want to hurt them in any way by repeating the same mistake.
+This assurance shows that you care about your partner and don’t want to hurt them by repeating the same mistake.

 7. Be authentic while apologizing

 While apologizing, you must sound like you’re sorry for what happened.
-Unless you’re sorry about it, nothing can work.
+Unless you’re apologetic about it, nothing can work.

-The feeling will come only when you’ve acknowledged your mistake and are taking complete responsibility for your action.
+The feeling will come only when you’ve acknowledged your mistake and taken complete responsibility for your action.

 8. Don’t make excuses

-As said above, when you’re using ‘but’ while apologizing, you’re defending yourself.
+As said above, when you’re using ‘but’ while apologizing, you defend yourself.

 9. Never expect immediate forgiveness